13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 Tray of eggs

-Some people say they have success using dehydrated eggs in baking.
+Some people say they have had success using dehydrated eggs in baking.
 But, in general, dehydrating eggs is a terrible idea because the egg proteins harden.
-Rehydrating doesn’t work very well with eggs and they remain gummy and gross.
+Rehydrating doesn’t work well with eggs; they remain gummy and gross.

 Hack:

 Buy freeze-dried eggs instead.
-The freeze-drying process is completely different than dehydrating and gives very good results with eggs.
+The freeze-drying process is completely different than dehydrating and gives excellent results with eggs.
 Read about freeze-drying here and freeze-drying vs dehydrating.

 Olives